Jay Bonin: The 1990s and beyond

 In 1992, Bonin hit his peak all-time rating of 2526.
 In October 1995, he was profiled in the New York Times highlighting his active tournament play and the financial struggles of a professional chess master in New York.
 1997 was a successful year for Bonin as he won four club championships: Marshall Chess Club, Manhattan Chess Club, Nassau Chess Club and Queens Chess Club.
 He also achieved something never before done, winning the "Triple Crown" of New York chess events: The New York State Championship, Manhattan Chess Club Championship, and Marshall Chess Club Championship all in the same year, 1997.
 From 1998 until 2002, he worked at the Manhattan Chess Club as a manager and tournament director.

 In 2007, Bonin competed in the US Chess Championship Tournament consisting of thirty six players gathered from the best in the country.
 In 2005 he competed in the New York Masters events winning three tournaments in a row, defeating Grandmasters Leonid Yudasin, Alexander Stripunsky, Aleksander Wojtkiewicz, and Kamil Miton.
 In March 2012, Bonin's life as a prolific but struggling chess master was again profiled in The New York Times.

 In 2014, Bonin tied for first in the Cleveland Open and in 2015 he took clear first in the same event.
 In 2014 he tied for 2nd in the New York State Championship.
 In 2015, Bonin played a blitz match against FM Asa Hoffmann billed as the "Iron Man" vs. the "Gladiator".
 Iron Man Bonin won 8 - 5.
 In 2016, a book entitled "Ironman vs. Gladiator: The Ultimate Chess Battle of Legends!" was published about the match.
 In 2016, Bonin authored a book with Greg Keener entitled "Active Pieces, Practical Advice from America's Most Relentless Tournament Player" with many of his best games (Mongoose Press).

-Having won countless tournaments over the years, and competed for parts of five decades, Bonin remains a very active tournament player and played in over 600 games in 2015, winning the Cleveland Open in August 2015.
-While continuing to play actively, Bonin remains the best known active American International Master to have pursued the elusive title of Grandmaster and not to have achieved it.
-Bonin remains active in Chess in 2016 as a player, teacher, author and lecturer.
+Having competed for parts of five decades, Bonin remains active in tournament play.
+Bonin remains the most well known active American International Master to have pursued the title of Grandmaster to not have achieved it.